 - Our interests

 The list went on and on.
 Also, as we would hit a new month of courtship, we found ourselves wanting to take the time to have a more in-depth conversation.
 We would discuss how we felt our courtship was progressing, and we took the opportunity to air anything out that we’d been thinking of or feeling, but hadn’t had time to communicate.
 These discussions continue to prove wonderfully fruitful!

 Now . . . in a healthy courtship, there is going to be a natural progression of romance.
 Just because your reason is guiding your emotions doesn’t mean that reason is gagging your emotions altogether.
 If things are going well, then sweet and pure, non-physical expressions of affection are going to start trickling in after you have laid a firm foundation of rational knowledge of one another!

 The Dash and I had been courting about three months when he asked if I would be comfortable with him calling me by a term of endearment.
 I, almost literally, melted. 🙂 By that point, we instinctively knew it had become appropriate to express our exclusivity of affection and discernment.
 This had happened, in great part, because our knowledge had built trust.

 However, we took it slow.
 Another month or so went by before we began saying, “I love you.”
-After nine months, our affection has deepened because our knowledge, trust, reliance and commitment have all deepened as well.
+After a year, our affection has deepened because our knowledge, trust, reliance and commitment have all deepened as well.
 Every couple’s journey is different, but I wanted to share ours in this particular aspect to illustrate how a couple can take it slow, focus on reason first, and still develop a beautiful, romantic and pure relationship.